 Eve’s Orphans is able to help save pets with donations from people who love animals as much as we all do here at BCVC.
 Please let us know if you would be willing to make a donation to save another life.
 We can accept payment in any form, including credit cards, just call our front staff at 757-483-5990.

 Meet Captain Jack Sparrow!
 He is a sweet and playful two year old Pitbull.
 He was rescued by Dr. Wichman from the Suffolk Animal Shelter.
 Captain’s left front leg had an extensive fracture that would not heal on its own, so unfortunately the leg had to be amputated.
 Since then, he has made a full recovery from the surgery.
-However, Captain Jack is currently undergoing heartworm treatment.
+While under our care, he also completed heartworm treatment.
 Our three-legged friend is ready to be adopted into a loving, forever home!
 He is friendly, great with kids and dogs and is house trained.
 For more information regarding his adoption, please contact us at (757) 483-5990.

 Clover, an extremely sweet 2 year old Doberman, was brought to us by the Suffolk Animal Control.
 She was found suffering from a gunshot wound on her back.
 Dr. Worthy and Dr. Wichman took her in as one of our orphans and, with the help of your generous donations, were able to perform the necessary surgery she needed to save her life!
 She has made a full recovery and is enjoying her new home!

 Stella, formerly known as Hope, is a very sweet and playful pup who was rescued by Bennetts Creek Veterinary Care from the Suffolk shelter, where she was found in a Food Lion parking lot.
 She suffered from Demadex, intestinal parasites, and due to severe malnourishment had some growth abnormalities in her front legs.
 With proper treatment and corrective casts, she has made a full recovery and can now walk normal!
 Stella has recently found her forever home and we could not be more thrilled!